Scifabric/docs.pybossa.com/docs/api/project/project.md

 **Example output**

-for anonymous user or when you are not the project owner:
+For an anonymous user or when you are not the project owner:

 ```json
 {